Your Guide to Training While Injured

 We’d be remiss if we didn’t discuss ‘athlete brain’ in this article.
 Athlete brain is the overwhelming desire to push yourself to see what you can accomplish and to “go for it” – regardless of whether you should or not.
 Athletes struggle more often with holding themselves back.
 If you identify with athlete brain and you’re injured, stop and think – Am I doing this workout because I want to right now or because it’s the best thing for my body in the long run?

 It’s okay to take a rest day.
-It’s okay to take two rest days.
-It’s okay to take an entire week off when you go on vacation.
+There’s nothing wrong with two rest days.
+Taking an entire week off when you go on vacation is also reasonable and acceptable.
 Can resting be hard for someone who has an athlete brain?
 Overwhelmingly, yes.
 Separating yourself from the injury can be helpful for those with an athlete brain.
 You are not your injury.
 In no way is your worth or your athletic ability based upon whether or not you get the extra workout in or finish the workout that you started.
 Your long term health and respecting your body’s needs are more important than an individual workout.

 When you get that gut feeling that something isn’t the best thing for your body right now, listen.
 Don’t let your athlete brain convince you it is okay.
 Odds are, you will regret it.
 The worst thing that can happen when you take a rest day is that you feel better the next day because you allowed your body to recover and rebuild.
 And – maybe, just maybe – you’ll even be able to get a better workout in.

 In conclusion, continuing to do some form of exercise when you’re injured is crucial, but rest isn’t the enemy.
 Sometimes rest is exactly what we need.
 When injured, following the traffic light indicator is a great way to heal while continuing to train.
 If you’re constantly bouncing back and forth between being limited and not being limited by an injury, it’s time to find an expert to help you no longer be limited in what you can do in the gym.
-Click here to start on the path to training, injury-free.
+Click here to start on the path to training, injury-free or click here to learn what that process looks like.